system76/docs/content/open-firmware-from-usb.md

 ![files-unzipped](/images/open-firmware-smmstore/files-unzipped.png)

-With all drive(s) removed, replace the cover and boot with the USB stick inserted.
-After the firmware has been flashed, remove the USB stick and reinstall the drive(s).
+## Booting the USB Firmware Updater

+After the flash drive is ready, power off your system.
+Then, power back on your system and tap the Esc key while the system is turning on.
+This will take you to the firmware boot menu, where you should select the USB flash drive from the list of boot options.

+_If you are unable to access the firmware boot menu by pressing the Esc button while powering on the system.
+Then, shutdown the laptop and remove all NVMe M.2 drive(s) in the system using the step by step instructions for your system linked above_

-Once the system is put back together we may need to boot with a live image in order to repair the boot loader if you dual-boot with Windows 10.
+Once the firmware is updated, we may need to boot with a live image in order to repair the boot loader if you dual-boot with Windows 10.
 We provide step by step instructions on how to do this in our support articles in the links below:

 [https://support.system76.com/articles/live-disk/](/articles/live-disk)